Using Campaigns and Quick Campaigns in Dynamics 365

-Microsoft Dynamics 365 allows you to create Campaign records that help you organize your efforts for marketing projects over a period of time.
+Microsoft Dynamics 365 campaigns and quick campaigns allow you to create Campaign records that help you organize your efforts for marketing projects over a period of time.
 Campaigns are also designed to provide insight into your return on investment for each campaign.
 They allow you to track campaign spend and response so you know exactly how effective your marketing efforts are.

 The campaign record gives you a place to keep track of any activities involved in a campaign, such as emails, phone calls, and other activities that are distributed.
 You can also add planning activities to a campaign.